How Much do I Need? How much Can I Afford?

 1. Reviewing your budget to determine much money you will need to attend seminary.
 For help see Managing your Finances.

 4. To check the monthly amount you will need to repay use the Repayment Calculator once you have determined how much to take out.
-If you have previous loans you can determine your combined loan repayment amount.
+If you have previous loans you can determine your combined loan repayment amount here.

-1. Suggested Loan Limits: At Westminster we recommended that students should not exceed a total student loan (combined undergraduate and graduate) indebtedness of:
+1. Suggested Loan Limits: At Westminster we recommend that students should not exceed a total student loan (combined undergraduate and graduate) indebtedness of:

 $26,000 for MDiv or MAR degrees